sassoftware/saspy/saspy/doc/source/configuration.rst

 encoding  -
     This is the python encoding value that matches the SAS session encoding of the IOM server you are connecting to The python encoding values can be found here: `encodings-and-unicode <https://docs.python.org/3.5/library/codecs.html#encodings-and-unicode>`_
-    The three most common SAS encoings, UTF8, LATIN1 and WLATIN1 which are the defaults for running SAS in Unicode, on Unix, and on Windows, respectivly, map to these python encoding values: utf8, latin1 and windows-1252, respectivly.
+    The three most common SAS encodings, UTF8, LATIN1 and WLATIN1 which are the defaults for running SAS in Unicode, on Unix, and on Windows, respectivly, map to these python encoding values: utf8, latin1 and windows-1252, respectivly.

 .. code:: ipython3